Water distribution system: Internal corrosion control

-Water quality deteriorate due to corrosion of metal pipe surfaces and connections in distribution systems.
+Water quality can deteriorate due to corrosion of metal pipe surfaces and connections in distribution systems.
 Pipe corrosion shows in water as color, taste and odor, any of which may cause health concerns.

 Health issues relate to releases of trace metals such as lead, copper or cadmium into the water.
 Lead exposure can cause delays in physical and mental development in children.
 Long term exposure to copper may cause liver and kidney damage.
 High or long term exposure of cadmium may cause damage to various organs.
 Corrosion of iron pipes causes rusty or red water.
 Corrosion of zinc and iron pipes can cause metallic taste.

-Various techniques can be used to control internal corrosion, for example, pH level adjustment, adjustment of carbonate and calcium to create calcium carbonate as pipe surface coating, and applying a corrosion inhibitor.
+Various techniques can be used to control internal corrosion, for example, pH level adjustment, adjustment of carbonate and calcium to create calcium carbonate as a pipe surface coating, and applying a corrosion inhibitor.
 For example, phosphate products that form films over pipe surfaces is a type of corrosion inhibitor.
 This reduces the chance of leaching of trace metals from the pipe materials into the water.